Single Leg Drills on the Bike — Do They Actually Improve Your Pedal Stroke?

 High cadence spinning

-Forced high cadence work — sustained efforts at 100–110 rpm at low resistance — builds the neuromuscular smoothness that coaches are actually trying to develop with single leg drills.
-At these cadences, any jerky application of force becomes immediately obvious and self-correcting.
-You bounce in the saddle, you feel the roughness, and you adapt.
-This is the actual skill transfer mechanism, and it happens in the two-legged context where the pattern actually matters.
+High cadence work might be the best option, as pedaling efficiency requires neuromuscular smoothness.
+That is because at 100 to 110 rpm, any jerky force application becomes immediately obvious and self-correcting — you bounce in the saddle, feel the roughness, and adapt.
+This is the actual skill transfer mechanism coaches are looking for with single leg drills.
+It just happens to work in the two-legged context where the pattern actually matters.

 Low cadence force work

-Seated low-cadence intervals — 50–60 rpm at high resistance, sometimes called “strength endurance” work — develop the ability to apply force cleanly through the full power phase.
-This directly addresses one of the real problems in inefficient pedaling, which isn’t the recovery phase but rather the poor force application through the 2–5 o’clock sector where most power should be produced.
+Seated low-cadence intervals — 50 to 60 rpm, high resistance, sometimes called strength endurance work — develop clean force application through the actual power phase.
+The real problem in inefficient pedaling isn’t usually what’s happening at 6 o’clock.
+It’s the poor force application from 2 to 5 o’clock, where most power should be produced.
+This addresses that directly.

-These efforts are hard.
-Three sets of eight minutes at 60 rpm and 85–90% of FTP will leave your legs genuinely fatigued in a different way than conventional intervals.
+Three sets of eight minutes at 60 rpm and 85 to 90% of FTP.
+These are genuinely hard — your legs will feel it in a different way than conventional intervals.
 That’s the point.
-You’re building the muscular capacity to apply pedal force with control under load.
+You’re building the muscular capacity to apply pedal force with control under load, not just turning circles.

 Standing starts and accelerations

-Short maximal accelerations from a near-stop — 8 to 10 seconds, out of the saddle, full effort — develop power application at low cadence and build the hip extension strength that contributes to efficient pedaling across the whole stroke.
-These are common in track cycling training and chronically underused in road and gravel training.
+Short maximal accelerations from a near-stop — 8 to 10 seconds, out of the saddle, full effort — develop power application at low cadence and build hip extension strength that contributes to efficient pedaling across the whole stroke.
+Common in track cycling training.
+Chronically underused everywhere else.

-Six to eight standing starts at the end of a ride, recovering fully between each one, takes under 15 minutes and develops a neuromuscular quality that single leg drills simply don’t touch.
+Six to eight standing starts at the end of a ride, full recovery between each one.
+Takes under 15 minutes.
+Develops a neuromuscular quality that single leg drills simply don’t touch.

 Targeted strength training off the bike